GoogleContainerTools/skaffold/docs/content/en/docs/workflows/debug.md

 ## How It works

+Enabling debugging has two phases:

+1. Configuring container images for debugging by recognizing the underlying language runtimes
+2. Monitoring for when debuggable containers start execution.

+### Configuring container images for debugging

-`skaffold debug` examines the built artifacts to determine the underlying language runtime technology.
+`skaffold debug` examines the *built artifacts* to determine the underlying language runtime technology.
 Kubernetes manifests that reference these artifacts are transformed on-the-fly to enable the language runtime's debugging functionality.
 These transforms add or alter environment variables and entrypoints, and more.